How To Apply

 6. I will not be able to complete and submit my application by the deadline.
 May I request an extension?

 Due to the volume of applications we receive for this program, we regret that we can not offer extensions to individual applicants.
-Only complete applications submitted by 5:00 p.m.
-Eastern time on Friday, December 8, 2017 will be eligible for review.
+Only complete applications submitted by Tuesday, December 4, 2018 will be eligible for review.
 CLIR encourages applicants to begin work on their applications well in advance of the deadline, to ensure they have ample time to request and receive their transcripts and reference letters as well as compose their essays.

 7. My reference provider has not received, or has misplaced, his/her e-mail message containing the instructions for logging into the online system.
 What do I do?

 Log into the online application system and click on “References.”
-On the Status line for each reference provider, you will see an option to “Resend Request.”
-If you believe that the letter writer’s institution is preventing him or her from receiving the automated request, you may contact us directly at firstname.lastname@example.org to ask that the request be manually sent.
+On the line for each reference provider, you will see under the menu (represented by three dots) an option to “Resend request.”
+If you believe that the letter writer’s institution is preventing them from receiving the automated request, you may contact us directly at firstname.lastname@example.org to ask that the request be manually sent.

-9. One of my reference providers will not be able to submit his/her letter prior to the deadline.
-May I request an extension on his/her behalf?
+8. One of my reference providers will not be able to submit their letter prior to the deadline.
+May I request an extension on their behalf?

-As noted above, we regret that we cannot offer extensions to individual applicants.
+We regret that we cannot offer extensions to individual applicants.
 This includes extensions related to reference letters.
-It is the applicant’s responsibility to gather three reference letters prior to the deadline of 5:00 p.m.
-Eastern time on Friday, December 8, 2017.
+It is the applicant’s responsibility to gather three reference letters prior to the deadline of Tuesday, December 4, 2018.
 We recommend you request your letters at least 4-6 weeks in advance of the deadline to give your referees plenty of time to write and submit their letters; this is particularly important if your professor is on sabbatical.
 If you believe you will not receive one or more of your letters in time, you may wish to request additional letters from other sources to ensure you have obtained at least three prior to the application deadline.
 CLIR will include the first three letters received as part of the final application package.